How To Stop Your Dog Barking At People

-As difficult as it may be to ignore your dog while they’re barking at someone, you need to ‘ignore’ the behavior because any attention you give (either good or bad) is only going to reinforce the behavior you don’t want.
-So this means you need to ignore entirely – no touching, no speaking, no acknowledgment at all.
+As difficult as it may be to ignore your dog while they’re barking at someone, you need to ‘ignore’ the behavior because any attention you give (either good or bad) is likely to reinforce the behavior you don’t want.
+So this means you need to ignore entirely your dog entirely and withdraw any attention you’re giving them, which means no touching, no speaking, and no acknowledgment at all.

-With repetition, patience, and time your dog will gradually learn that a positive reward comes when they’re not barking, and they’ll eventually learn that the sooner the barking stops, the sooner a reward comes.
+With repetition and patience, your dog will gradually learn that a positive reward comes when they’re not barking, and they’ll eventually learn that the sooner the barking stops, the sooner a reward comes.
 Ultimately, your dog will no longer persist with their barking at all.

 At certain times, it isn’t going to be possible to ignore the barking – especially if your dog is very persistent and won’t stop barking for several minutes or more.
 In these situations, it’s useful to have some kind of distraction that you can use to divert your dog’s attention.

 Fortunately, you can also use this as a training method, too.
 All you need to do is give your dog a task that they’ve already been trained to do.
 For example, tell them to “lie down”, “go to bed”, or “sit”.
 If your dog is already well-trained to perform these commands, then there’s a good chance this will be enough to distract them from the barking.
 In many cases, they’ll perform the task and stop barking afterward.

 However, if your dog won’t follow these commands just yet you can always use a dog chew toy, or some kind of interactive toy to take their attention away from the barking.
 But you need to be careful because you don’t want your dog to learn that this is a reward for the barking behavior, so timing will be important.
 In general, it’s best to give them a reward when they’re quiet for a moment.